 Will joined the Board of NBMRF in 2016 and is Chairman of the Finance Subcommittee.

-Will currently works in Funds Management with Martin Currie Australia.
+Will has over 33 years of experience working in financial services.
+He currently works in Funds Management with Martin Currie Australia.
 He has also worked with Deutsche Bank in various roles including research sales and as head of the Melbourne equities business.
 Prior to Deutsche Bank, Will worked at ANZ (McCaughan) Securities for eight years as head of equities desk across various regions, including London and New York.

 Prior to that, he was with National Mutual Funds Management as an investment analyst.
 Will has a Bachelor of Economics and Commerce from the University of Melbourne, and holds a Diploma of Financial Planning.
-Will is a Fellow of Finsia and an Affiliate of the Australian Stock Exchange.
+Will is also a Fellow of Finsia.

 Ms Anne E Beischer